How to Apply

 Applicants to Duke’s Department of Psychology and Neuroscience apply to one of five graduate training areas.
 On Item 9 of the application form, complete "the Proposed Department/Program" with Psychology and Neuroscience.
 Complete the space following "Special Field" with one of the five graduate training areas: Clinical Psychology, Cognition and Cognitive Neuroscience, Developmental Psychology, Social Psychology, and Systems and Integrative Neuroscience.
 When selecting your area, please consider the faculty who admit in each of the areas.

-To be considered for Fall 2017 admission, applications must be received by December 1 if you are applying to the Clinical area.
-All other graduate training areas have a priority deadline of December 8th.
+To be considered for Fall 2018 admission, applications must be received by December 1, regardless of training area.

 The list of application materials required by the Duke Graduate School can be found on their Admissions website.
 For an application to be considered complete, the Graduate School requires ALL of the following: